Building TRUST and HOPE on the foundation of FAITH

 "Trust" according to Merriam Webster Online Dictionary means, "assured reliance on the character, ability, strength, or truth of someone or something."
-Think about it – trust is not just relying on someone or something; it is assured reliance, a reliance that is deep and convicted, a reliance that has no doubts.
-God through Jesus is unequivocally trustworthy - unequivocally worthy of our assured reliance - and to learn to have this kind of trust in Him will absolutely change your life...so how do we learn it?
+Think about it – it's not just relying on someone or something; it is assured reliance, a reliance that is deep and convicted, a reliance with no doubts.
+God through Jesus is unequivocally trustworthy - unequivocally worthy of our assured reliance - and to learn to have this kind of confidence in Him will absolutely change your life...so how do we learn it?

-The Old and New Testaments have different shades of meaning for trust.
-In the Old Testament, trust is described in a very physical way, as its meaning is to flee for protection or to hide for refuge.
+The Old and New Testaments have different shades of meaning for the word.
+In the Old Testament, it's described in a very physical way, as its meaning is to flee for protection or to hide for refuge.
 So, when you have serious issues in life that cause stress or cause you to need to find safety and security, you go to the person or place you believe will absolutely cover and protect you from danger – you go to the person or place you implicitly trust.

-Now that we know what trust looks like, how can it in a very practical way become an integral part of our lives?
-Check out our June 12, 2016 broadcast entitled, “How do We Learn to Truly Trust?” and see how the Bible not only gives us living examples of trust being developed, it also shows us how to step-by-step make trust real and vital in our lives!
+Now that we know what such a reliance looks like, how can it in a very practical way become an integral part of our lives?
+Check out our June 12, 2016 broadcast entitled, “How do We Learn to Truly Trust?” and see how the Bible not only gives us living examples of it being developed, it also shows us how to step-by-step make trust real and vital in our lives!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.